Portland police declare riot at ICE building

 Around midnight, a crowd of about 100 would gather and set fire at an intersection a few blocks north of the ICE building, the Oregonian reported.

-Demonstrators threw two restaurant benches into the blaze and at least one protester was captured on video surfing on a bench while banging on a drum
+Demonstrators threw two restaurant benches into the blaze and at least one protester was captured on video surfing on a bench while banging on a bucket drum.

 Residents would soon have enough of their actions, despite showing support earlier in the night.
 Some yelled at protesters to be quiet while others threw liquids out of their windows, according to the paper.